Dawitdaniel91/R_Analysis/README.md

  ##### Statistical Tests

- A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price (it may be all of them!)
+ A multiple linear regression measure will be needed to determine the factors that have the highest correlation with the dependent variable; which combination has the greatest impact .